What are you in the mood for?

 9. Scrubs

 Want a quick fix for the irksome whiteheads on your face?
-Whip up a DIY mask of oatmeal and yoghurt and apply it on the affected areas.
+Whip up a DIY mask of oatmeal and yoghurt and apply it to the affected areas.
 For the unversed, oatmeal is an effective yet gentle exfoliant that dissolves dead-dried cells for a refreshed complexion without whiteheads.
-You can try the St. Ives oatmeal scrub that deeply exfoliates and nourishes the skin.
+You can try the Skin Story Salicylic Acid Brightening Face Scrub that deeply exfoliates and nourishes the skin.
 Alternatively, sugar scrubs can also work wonders for your skin.
 Mix sugar with honey and lemon juice and scrub in circular motions.
 Wash your face with lukewarm water after a few minutes.
 But, don’t use this scrub too often — twice a week would make the cut just right.

 10. Coconut Oil